 “Working with specialists to get the design correct the first time was really helpful, especially as all the changes were quite cost-effective.
 It was really helpful to have someone to spar with and test out new ideas on the platform, get a new price for them, and ultimately go into production.”

 Aside from the added advantages of instant quoting and DFM advice, our network also provided Jones with the possibility of having one supplier for prototyping as well as production.
 The Otect product has no room for error, and it took quite a while to get the accuracy and surface finishing, among other properties, to the quality required.

 The design itself comprises three distinct components, a plastic shield that covers the lens, a spring that attaches to the shield and a metal cap protecting the entire assembly.
 Sticking with us allowed Otect to iterate swiftly and move from prototyping to higher volumes of production without having to bring different manufacturers up to speed on all the strict production needs.

 Having one supplier for all three components ensures that the parts, made via CNC machining and injection molding, snap together perfectly and fit the camera.
 Using several suppliers with their own quality standards could have made this less feasible, and assembly is crucial for Otect.
 Getting parts toleranced the same way and with the same surface finish quality affords Jones and his team a 30-second assembly time, which makes it easier to meet order quantities in the thousands.

 As of late 2022, Otect is shipping over three thousand lens caps to clients, including Leica itself.
-The company is rapidly scaling in its production aspirations, and Jones is confident that he’ll continue to grow with Hubs as the dedicated Otect supplier.
-According to Jones, “ we’ll be able to keep working with Hubs and producing parts moving forward.”
+The company is rapidly scaling in its production aspirations, and Jones is confident that he’ll continue to grow with us as the dedicated Otect supplier.
+According to Jones, “ we’ll be able to keep working with the network and producing parts moving forward.”